johanesalxd/spark-hybrid-compute/pyflink-dataproc-demo/README.md

 ## Demo Focus

-This demo focuses on **CSV processing** using PyFlink's Table API with the **ephemeral cluster pattern** - demonstrating batch processing capabilities on DataProc.
+This demo focuses on **CSV processing** using PyFlink's Table API with the **ephemeral cluster pattern** - demonstrating batch processing capabilities on Dataproc.

 For other deployment patterns (streaming, long-running clusters, interactive analysis), see **[DEPLOYMENT-PATTERNS.md](DEPLOYMENT-PATTERNS.md)**.